|

 Furthermore, country-specific variants were made for each country in which

 the M-125 was used.
-For the old model, this involved the wiring of
+With the old model, this only involved the

 |